 Members of the Department of Mathematical Sciences worked with faculty and staff from the College of Education to help middle school mathematics teachers improve their knowledge and understanding of the mathematics they teach in a state-funded program called Mathematically Connected Communities (MC2).
-Beginning in 2005, and lasting until 2017, this group held summer academies around the state to support teacher professional development in mathematics.
+Beginning in 2005, this group held summer academies around the state to support teacher professional development in mathematics.
 It continues to support teachers in a variety of manners.

 Here we provide several resources for K-8 teachers to use in the classroom.
 All of these resources have one goal in mind, ‘Breaking Away from the Mathbook’.

 This site offers written curricular materials, based on primary historical sources, for beginning and advanced undergraduate courses in discrete mathematics and computer science.
 Such courses, which often cover combinatorics, deductive reasoning (logic) and algorithmic thought, draw a variety of majors, ranging from computer science, mathematics, the physical sciences and engineering to secondary education.

 Bienvenidos!
 Here we offer information and materials on using original historical sources in teaching mathematics.
 This includes our own experiences and materials, and those of others who are teaching with original sources.